zehreken/simple-blog-generator/posts/2020-08-11-learning-rust.md

 created = "2020-08-29"
 updated = "2020-08-29"
 markdown = """
-**Here** is a list of stuff that I've found interesting and important while trying to learn Rust Language.
+**Here** is a list of stuff that I find interesting and important while trying to learn the Rust Language.

 * std::mem::replace
 * https://rust-unofficial.github.io/too-many-lists/index.html